rachelfheaton/search-model/README.md

 <a href="https://zenodo.org/badge/latestdoi/703054287"><img src="https://zenodo.org/badge/703054287.svg" alt="DOI"></a>

+The code for this model can be found at https://github.com/rachelfheaton/search-model

 # Acknowledgements

 This material is based upon work supported by the National Science Foundation under Grant No. BCS1921735

 # To run this code: